Connect with us!

 Why Medical Malpractice is Devastating

-We trust our doctors, surgeons, and other providers.
+We put incredible trust in our doctors, surgeons, and other providers.
 When we enter a hospital, we assume we are safe.
 These are people and institutions licensed and regulated by the state.
 Yet, we put our lives in their hands.
 When that trust is betrayed by negligence, it can be life-changing.
-After medical negligence, it’s common to experience physical and mental suffering and monetary losses.
-You may be unable to work and incur additional medical costs to treat the injury caused by the medical malpractice.

 How We Prove Your Medical Malpractice Case

-The key to medical malpractice cases is investigation.
-When we take your case, a Vero Beach personal injury lawyer begins immediately to gather evidence.
 Our decades of medical malpractice experience and familiarity with the Vero Beach and Indian River County community gives us an advantage.
 We’ve sued many of the same hospitals and organizations before and know their tactics.
 We’ve also dealt with the insurers and their attorneys.

-We can demand to see medical records relating to your injury and take pre-trial testimony of everyone involved in your care.
+We can demand to see medical records relating to your injury and take pre-trial testimony from everyone involved in your care.
 We’ll learn what led to the malpractice and whether anyone tried to cover it up.
 In addition, we can retain a medical expert who will review the records and advise on what your providers missed or got wrong.

 Finally, there is no limit on the damages you can recover in Florida for medical negligence for your monetary losses and pain and suffering.
 An earlier law limiting damages was overturned in 2022 by the Florida Supreme Court.